 From Office 365 Security & Compliance:

 Login to your Office 365, then from App launcher click on “Security & Compliance Center”.
 Then from the left navigation, click on “Data management” and then click on Retention.
 Then from the Retention, click on “Manage document deletion policies for SharePoint Online and OneDrive for Business”.
-First time when you click on this link it will create the Document Deletion Policy Center automatically.
+The first time when you click on this link it will create the Document Deletion Policy Center automatically.

 The other way we can create a Document Deletion Policy Center is Login to Office 365, then go to SharePoint administration.
 There create a new site collection and then choose “Compliance Policy Center” template which is under the Enterprise tab as shown in the fig below: